cosmos/cosmos-sdk/docs/core/transactions.md

 ---
 order: 2
-synopsis: `Transactions` are objects created by end-users to trigger state changes in the application.
+synopsis: "`Transactions` are objects created by end-users to trigger state changes in the application."
 ---

 # Transactions